yangyansong-adbe/aepsdk-places-ios/README.md

     .package(url: "https://github.com/adobe/aepsdk-places-ios.git", .branch("main"))
 ],
 targets: [
     .target(name: "YourTarget",
             dependencies: ["AEPPlaces"],
             path: "your/path")
 ]
 ```

 ## Documentation
-Additional documentation for configuration and sdk usage can be found under the [Documentation](Documentation/README.md) directory.
+Additional documentation for configuration and SDK usage can be found under the [Documentation](Documentation/README.md) directory.

-## Setup Demo Application
+## PlacesTestApp & PlacesTestApp_objc
-The AEP Places Demo application is a sample app which retrieving nearby Points of Interest and triggering region events.
+Two sample apps are provided (one each for Swift and Objective-c) which demonstrate retrieving nearby Points of Interest and triggering region events.
+Their targets are in `AEPPlaces.xcodeproj`, runnable in `AEPPlaces.xcworkspace`.
+Sample app source code can be found in the `SampleApps` directory.

 ## Contributing
 Looking to contribute to this project?
 Please review our [Contributing guidelines](.github/CONTRIBUTING.md) prior to opening a pull request.